pazgu/Apartment_matcher/README.md

 ## Table of Contents
-Features
+1. Features
-Demo
-Installation
+2. Installation
-Usage
+3. Usage
-Project Structure
-Technologies Used
+4. Technologies Used
-Contributing
-License
+5. License
-Contact
+6. Contact

 ## Features ✨
 Apartment Filtering: Search and filter apartments for sale or rent in Tel Aviv, Jerusalem, and Haifa.